 Having never written a blog before, I am still finding my feet with the sorts of things to write about on here 😉 Do let me know if there is anything you would like me to chat about – I’m happy to learn!
 In the interim, here is a typical week in the life of a watercolor wildlife artist!

 This week saw us finally emptying the 50 bird boxes we have in a local wood.
 Indeed it has been a job we’ve been trying to get to for

 weeks months!
 Boxes really need emptying before the end of January as birds start prospecting for accommodation early in the year.
 The most interesting box was one that we knew a bumble bee had been in, we couldn’t even open it!!
 The nest had completely filled the box and was welded to everything.
 It was no longer being used so we could fortunately remove it.
 Click here for some more information on bumble bee nests.

-My main painting project this week has been filming the next Patreon video tutorial.
+My main painting project this week has been filming the next video tutorial.
 People have been asking for painted backgrounds.
-In addition I also wanted to do something really cute that would hopefully capture people’s interest.
-All will be ‘properly’ revealed later this month. 😉
+In addition, I also wanted to do something really cute that would hopefully capture people’s interest.
+All will be ‘properly’ revealed later this month.

 Redesign of my PDF Tutorials

 For those new to following me, my PDFs are available here through my site.
-In addition they are part of the monthly Patreon subscription where they go alongside an accompanying real time video tutorial.
-All in $ I’m afraid as it is an American site, but it does all the conversion stuff for you. 😀
+In addition, they are part of an online school subscription where they go alongside an accompanying real time video tutorial.

 My most popular post on my Facebook page this week was Toffee, an Alpaca which I had the pleasure of painting as a surprise commission.
 This was a large piece, roughly A3 in size, so took some doing with my little 00 brush!
 Unfortunately the photo doesn’t really do it justice – suffice to say Jo wanted to keep it!
 I really like working on larger projects.
 So, when someone asks for this size it forces me to put aside the time to do it!